orYoffe/jstates/README.md

 ## Why another state library

 Many developers need a state to communicate between their services/components.
-I wanted to introduce a very small [only 729B and 402B gzip](https://bundlephobia.com/result?p=jstates), simple state solution that would work for most cases.
+I wanted to introduce a very small,simple state solution that would work for most cases.

 In order to understand, compose or improve this library, you don't need more than to jump into the small source code and extend the functionality or create your own.